 You have many options here, including attic fans, ceiling fans, dual or triple pane windows, programmable thermostats, single flush toilets, window shutters, solar heat, solar plumbing, solar screens, storm windows, a tankless water heater, skylights or sky tubes, or a whole-house fan.

 Accessibility features include extra-wide doorways, ramps, grab bars, lower counter heights, and walk-in tubs and showers.

 Using a List to See Properties

 Most MLS systems used by real estate agents to find homes contain search parameters.
-Some will let you exclude certain types of factors.
-This can be helpful to you.
-Your agent can exclude all homes with carpeting from your search if you really, really don't want to buy a home with this feature.
+Some will let you exclude certain types of factors, which can be helpful to you.
+Your agent can exclude all homes with carpeting from your search if you really, really don't want to buy a home with that feature.
 Maybe you'd like to install hardwood floors.